jharwell/sierra/docs/src/tutorials/misc/cmdline.rst

       Must define the ``--scenario`` and ``--controller`` cmdline arguments to interact with the SIERRA core.

+      ..
+NOTE:: The ``--scenario`` argument can be used to encode the arena dimensions used in an experiment; this is one of two ways to communicate to SIERRA that size of the experimental arena for each :term:`Experiment`.
+See :ref:`req/exp` for more details.

       Can define the ``validate()`` function in their derived cmdline classes.
       This function is optional, and should assert() as needed to check cmdline arg validity.
 For most cases, you shouldn't need to define this function;